A still life from the Dutch Golden Age

 Block family archive

-He married Else Oppenheim, the daughter of the banker Hugo Otto Oppenheim and his wife Margarete, née Mendelssohn.
-The couple soon added to their family with the birth of Anna Luise, Hugo, and Otto.
-However, for a long time, they were unable to enjoy family life as Else suffered severe depression and had to be admitted to a psychiatric institution in 1903.
+He marries Else Oppenheim, the daughter of the banker Hugo Otto Oppenheim and his wife Margarete, née Mendelssohn.
+The couple soon adds to their family with the birth of Anna Luise, Hugo, and Otto.
+They are soon to be deprived of their family happiness, as Else suffers from severe depression and has to be admitted to an institution around 1903.

 Black and white photograph.
 Several artists in a gallery space where a painting is being hung.